“We rise by lifting others” –Robert Ingersoll

 They inspire us to give, help, and serve.
 They remind us that we can make the world just a little bit better.
 They provide a comforting thought when the world seems more than just a little bit terrible.

 In fact, a couple years ago Dr. Suzanne Richards conducted a review of dozens of studies on topics having to do with volunteerism.
 Dr. Richard’s study, which you can read in full at the link above, found that research consistently shows increased mental and physical well-being, decreased depression rates and lower mortality rates in those who volunteer.
-Alright, case closed.
-Volunteering in your grief = good.
+Alright so, volunteering in your grief = good.
+Case closed.

 Wait, what’s that?
 There’s a catch?
 There’s always a catch.